mozilla-b2g/fxos-certsuite/README.rst

 The device and the host machine running the tests must also be on the same Wi-Fi network.

+Furthermore, the device must have a SIM card with a functioning phone subscription to receive SMS messages for a subset of the tests to pass.

 Enabling ADB
 ------------